dszokolics/News-popularity/README.md

 #### Deep Learning

 I wasn't expecting a great performance from deep learning, as the dataset is not that large, and the automl showed superior performance for the tree-based methods.
+After submitting my final results, I realized that I made the same mistake, as I did for the GBM: I used the number of epochs as a parameter for optimization, and I used early stopping as well.
+In the last uptade, I fixed the number of epochs at 25.

 Performance of the holdout set (ROC):